Real Salt Lake owner to sell teams amid reports of racism - WHIZ News

 Hansen’s Utah Soccer Holdings includes his MLS club, the Utah Royals of the National Women’s Soccer League and the United Soccer League’s Real Monarchs.

 MLS Commissioner Don Garber announced Hansen’s decision.
-Both MLS and the NWSL had said they were investigating Hansen after a report Friday in The Athletic quoted former employees and others who said Hansen had made racially insensitive comments and used a racial slur.
+Both MLS and the NWSL had said they were investigating Hansen after a report Friday in The Athletic quoted former employees and others who said Hansen had made racist statements and used a racial slur.
 The Salt Lake Tribune also reported on comments made by Hansen, who took a leave of absence amid the investigations.

 “I want to acknowledge Dell Loy Hansen’s significant efforts to build the sport of soccer in the state of Utah and for his commitment to Major League Soccer,” Garber said in a statement.